raipc/atsd-api-python/docs/source/index.rst

 ATSD API client for Python
 =======================================

-Axibase Time-Series Database Client for Python
+Axibase Time Series Database Client for Python
 ==============================================

-The Axibase Time-Series Database API Client for Python enables developers to easily read and write statistics and metadata from Axibase Time-Series Database.
+The Axibase Time Series Database API Client for Python enables developers to easily read and write statistics and metadata from Axibase Time-Series Database.